 - These are the dispensing limitations.
-We provide up to a 30-day supply for most drugs when dispensed in a Plan pharmacy at one copayment or up to a 100-day supply through our mail order program for two copayments.
-We cover episodic drugs prescribed to treat sexual dysfunction disorders up to a maximum of 8 doses in any 30-day period or up to 27 doses in any 100-day period.
+We provide up to a 30-day supply for most drugs when dispensed in a Plan pharmacy.
+Refills of prescribed maintenance drugs may be obtained for a 90-day consecutive supply through our mail order program for two copayments.
+We cover episodic drugs prescribed to treat sexual dysfunction disorders up to a maximum of 8 doses in any 30-day period or 24 doses in any 90-day period.
 Most drugs can be mailed from our mail order pharmacy.
 Some drugs (for example, drugs that are extremely high cost or require special handling) may not be eligible for mailing.
-Mail order drugs are available anywhere in the United States.
+Mail order drugs are available only in the service area.
 The pharmacy may reduce the day supply dispensed to a 30-day supply in any 30-day period if the pharmacy determines that the item is in limited supply in the market or for specific drugs (your Plan pharmacy can tell you if a drug you take is one of these drugs). - A generic equivalent will be dispensed if it is available, unless your Plan provider specifically requires a brand-name drug.
 If you request a brand-name drug when a federally approved generic drug is available, and your Plan provider has not specified the brand-name drug must be dispensed, you have to pay the full cost of the brand-name drug. - Why use generic drugs?
 Typically generic drugs cost you and us less money than a brand-name drug.
-Under federal law, generic and brand-name drugs must meet the same standards for safety, purity, strength, and effectiveness. - When you do have to file a claim.
-You do not need to file a claim when you receive drugs from a Plan pharmacy.
-You have to file a claim when you receive drugs from a non-Plan pharmacy for a covered emergency as specified in Section 5 (d), Emergency services/accidents.
+Under federal law, generic and brand-name drugs must meet the same standards for safety, purity, strength, and effectiveness. - When you have to file a claim.
+You do not need to file a claim when you receive drugs from a Plan Pharmacy.
+You have to file a claim when you receive drugs from a non-Plan pharmacy for a covered out-of-area emergency as specified in Section 5(d) Emergency services/accidents.
 For information about how to file a claim, see Section 7, Filing a claim for covered services.